HSP HISTORY Blog

 Research shows that some of the older families and leading citizens of Frederick thought their peaceful town in western Maryland may be growing a little too fast for their tastes.
 There was a fear of too much industrialization, or dirty factories, coupled with the opportunity for railroad interests and trade unions to gain power from those whose forefathers braved the former trials of frontier existence.
 Other social influencers simply wanted to remain “big fish in a small pond.”

-Steps were taken by discouraging major industry to locate, or build, here by larger entities.
+Steps by some leading, local citizens appear to have been taken in discouraging major industry to locate, or build, here.
 Frederick simply remained known for its abundant farming efforts and possessing the oldest railroad depot in the United States, but certainly not the busiest.
-Two railroads came through Frederick, but Frederick City was simply more of a terminus of spur lines as the railroads were never fully embraced.
-One could easily imagine the growth and change brought with railroad and industry in the nearby towns of Hagerstown, Martinsburg and Cumberland.
+Two railroads came through Frederick County, but Frederick City was simply more of a terminus of spur lines as the railroads were never fully embraced.
+One could easily see the the growth and change brought with railroad and its influence on major industry in the nearby towns of Hagerstown, Martinsburg and Cumberland.
 All three places fast outgrew Frederick in population, along with economic and industrial prestige.

 While industry lagged, living amenities were enhancing the lives of Frederick residents.
 Perhaps this was the genesis of Frederick’s standing later in the 20th century as a bonafide “bedroom community.”
 A common constant was that Frederick would be seen as a great place to live and raise a family—a true “Hometown, USA.”

 Stately neighborhoods would begin to take shape in Frederick City as large homes began being built and pushing city limits outward.
-Back in 1894, a row of thirteen homes along Clarke Place were constructed, exemplifying all the characteristics of the Victorian and eclectic eras of architecture.
+Referenced earlier, a row of thirteen homes along Clarke Place were constructed in 1894, exemplifying all the characteristics of the Victorian and eclectic eras of architecture.
 Located in the south end of downtown Frederick, off South Market Street, the development was built to front the newly built Maryland School for the Deaf, which occupied the former grounds of a barracks facility built at the time of the Revolutionary War.
 The unique neighborhood took the name of Clarke Place after local native, Gen. James C. Clarke—a past president of the Chesapeake and Ohio Canal and several railroads including the Illinois Central Railroad.

 This area represented a new trend in the history and development of Frederick’s home design as most earlier examples fronted on the public sidewalk, featured a rear yard, and were two or three bays wide.
 According to Frederick City Planner, Christina Martinkosky: